Aziz Ishak: Political involvement

 When the Independence of Malaya Party was formed in 1951 by Onn, Aziz became deputy chairman of the IMP's Kuala Lumpur branch and contested the 1952 elections in Sentul but lost to the Alliance candidate.

 In the same year, he left the IMP due to personal differences with Onn.
-Upon the Tunku's encouragement, he rejoined UMNO in April 1953.
+Upon Tunku's encouragement, he rejoined UMNO in April 1953.
 Aziz then held important positions within Umno and the Alliance.
 In 1953, he was appointed to the Alliance Round Table Conference that called for an early general election in Malaya.